 Morais, The History of the Negro in Medicine (New York: Publishers Co.,

-Susan Rice is the current United States Ambassador to the United Nations for the Barack Obama Administration.
+Susan Rice is the current National Security Advisor for the Barack Obama Administration.
 She is the first African American, the third woman, and the second youngest person to hold the position.
 Prior to being selected by President Obama for the post, Rice served as a key foreign policy advisor for the Obama campaign during the 2008 presidential race.